farhadGithub/MyNotes/DataScienceVM.md

     h.
 Start the deployment.

 ###2.
 Creating a DNS label name for VM:
     a.
-Once deployment is completed, click on the IP address on your VM panel.
+Once the deployment is completed, click on the IP address on your VM panel.
     b.
 Click on “Configuration” in the “Setting” panel,and enter your desired name.